 Create email templates

+In the following example, we'll create an email template to send to a ticket's associated end user whenever a ticket is resolved.
+Then we'll create the automation rule, which sends the email when triggered, as well as the email the end user will receive.

 In the following example, we'll create an email template to send to a ticket's associated contact whenever a ticket is resolved.
-Then we'll create the automation rule, which sends the email when triggered, as well as the email the ticket contact will receive.
+Then we'll create the automation rule, which sends the email when triggered, as well as the email the contact will receive.

-In the following example, we'll create an email template to send to a ticket's associated user whenever a ticket is resolved.
-Then we'll create the automation rule, which sends the email when triggered, as well as the email the ticket user will receive.

 To create an email template:

-1. From Admin (on the side panel), go to Support and ticketing > Email templates.
+1. Go to Admin > Support and ticketing > Email templates.

 The Email templates page appears.